jsbnr/nr-scripted-browser-boilerplate/readme.md

 .then(  timedStep(STEP_TYPE.HARD,"Click search icon",category,()=>{ return $browser.waitForAndFindElement(By.xpath("//button[@id='example']",DefaultTimeout)).then(e=>(e.click())) })  )
 ```

+### Startup
+The script starts by checkign for brwoser cpabailities then initiating a promise chain.
+Simply add your journey set categories in turn, following the pattern laid out.
+Once the journey steps have all been run the script ends, logging our any final data and error summary.

 ### Selenium IDE Formatter conversion

 You may have steps generated with the selenium ide formatter [extension](https://chrome.google.com/webstore/detail/synthetics-formatter-for/agedeoibceidbaeajbehgiejlekicbfd).
 If so then the steps can easily be converted into the boilerplate format like this: